Commercials are everywhere. They’re on your iPhone, they’re on your television, they’re on the sides of buildings.

 They’re even in some bathroom stalls.

 As a creator it’s harder than ever to stand out in noise.
 But with the right tools, you can learn how to make a commercial memorable, but compelling.
-Learning how to make a commercial pop is knowing your strategy.
+The first step is understanding your strategy.

 1. Understand your client's brand